RebeccaCrecelius/100-days-of-code/log.md

 **To Do**: Add media queries.
 Fix community and footer section.
 Create a logo and brand materials for Twemary.
 Still need to gather assets and place them within the folder.
 Fix spacing in community section.

+### Day 27: March 8, 2024

+**Today's Progress**: I refined the spacing in the navigation and fixed the spacing of the call-to-action.
+Also, fixed the responsiveness of the text in the features section.

+**Thoughts**: I do not know how to fix the community section.
+Also, the footer got broken somehow, and now I need to figure out how to make it extend the width of the page again.

+**To Do**: Add media queries.
+Fix community and footer section.
+Create a logo and brand materials for Twemary.
+Still need to gather assets and place them within the folder.
+Fix spacing in community section.